Platygonus compressus: Description

 Genetic analysis conducted in 2017 indicates that the flat-headed peccary is a sister-taxon to a clade comprising extant peccary species, and divergence date estimates suggest that, if extant peccary diversification occurred in South America, then their common ancestor must have dispersed from North America to South America well before the establishment of the Isthmus of Panama, roughly three million years ago.

 Distribution and habitat

 The flat-headed peccary was widespread throughout North America.
-Fossils have been found from New York to California, from Wisconsin to Mexico and further south in South America.
+Fossils have been found from what is now New York to California, Wisconsin to Mexico and further south in South America.
 An Individual has even been found as far north as the Yukon.

 Platygonus compressus lived in a great variety of habitats and had a wide environmental climate tolerance.
-This species roamed North American Boreal Forest and Tropical Rainforest in South America.
+This species was known to have roamed North American boreal forests and tropical rainforests in South America.